Processing 840 million messages each year, delivering multilingual support in 120+ languages!

 In this blog post, you’ll learn all about brand tone of voice, why it matters, and how to shape yours.
 Ready?
 Let’s begin!

-Although it may sound self-explanatory, what exactly is tone of voice?
+Now let’s dive in a bit more: what is tone of voice in communication?
 A company’s communication can be very diverse, including verbal as well as non-verbal interactions with customers across many touchpoints.

 Merriam-Webster gives the following tone of voice definition: The way a person is speaking to someone.

-This definition mainly refers to the spoken word.
+This tone of voice definition mainly refers to the spoken word.
 However, tone of voice in communication between brands and their customers entails much more.
 In this sense, the term is mostly used in the context of written content that appears on social media, websites, emails, and conversations with clients.

 Brand tone of voice reflects how a company chooses to present itself to the public and share its message with the customer.
 A lot of thought goes into crafting a brand’s writing style to ensure the latter is consistent with the company’s mission, visual style, and overall identity.